tangentsoft/pidp8i/doc/os8-run.md

 ### <a id="umount-comm"></a>umount -- Unmount a SIMH attached device image.

+`umount` _simh-device_

+This is just a wrapper for the SIMH `detach` command.

 ### <a id="boot-comm"></a>`boot` -- Boot the named SIMH device.

 `boot` _simh-device_

 Boot OS/8 on the named _simh-device_ and enter the OS/8 run-time context.

-The `boot` command checks to see if something is attached to the SIMH being booted.
-It does not protect against trying to boot an image that is not bootable because it lacks a system area.
+The `boot` command tests to see if something is attached to the SIMH being booted.
+If nothing is attached the command fails with a fatal error.

-In that latter case, `os8-run` hangs for a while and then gives a timeout backtrace.
+This test does not protect against trying to boot an image lacking a system area and thus not bootable.
 This can't be tested in advance because booting a non-bootable image simply hangs the virtual machine.
+Heroic measures, like looking for magic system area bits in the image file were deemed too much work.

+If an attempt is made to boot an image with no system area, `os8-run` hangs for a while and then gives a timeout backtrace.

 ### <a id="resume-comm"></a>`resume` -- Resume OS/8 at Keyboard Monitor command level.